Udunomancer/gt-ft-note-taker/README.md

 ## <a name="usage"></a> Usage

-* The program should allow present the user with an html file
+* The program should present the user with an html file
   * index.html should present a home page with links to the notes.html.
   * notes.html should present an interactive page.
 * On notes.html the user should be able to